openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The OpenID Foundation (OIDF) grants to any Contributor, developer, implementer, or other interested party a non-exclusive, royalty free, worldwide copyright license to reproduce, prepare derivative works from, distribute, perform and display, this Implementers Draft or Final Specification solely for the purposes of (i) developing specifications, and (ii) implementing Implementers Drafts and Final Specifications based on such documents, provided that attribution be made to the OIDF as the source of the material, but that such attribution does not indicate an endorsement by the OIDF.

 The technology described in this specification was made available from contributions from various sources, including members of the OpenID Foundation and others.
 Although the OpenID Foundation has taken steps to help ensure that the technology is available for distribution, it takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this specification or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any independent effort to identify any such rights.
 The OpenID Foundation and the contributors to this specification make no (and hereby expressly disclaim any) warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to this specification, and the entire risk as to implementing this specification is assumed by the implementer.
 The OpenID Intellectual Property Rights policy requires contributors to offer a patent promise not to assert certain patent claims against other contributors and against implementers.
 The OpenID Foundation invites any interested party to bring to its attention any copyrights, patents, patent applications, or other proprietary rights that may cover technology that may be required to practice this specification.

+# Appendix

+## Use Cases

+This is a non-exhaustive list of example use cases.

+### Issuer Initiated Issuance - Same Device {#use-case-3}

+While browing university's home page, the user finds a link "request your digital diploma".
+User  clicks on this link and is being redirected to a digital Wallet application.
+The Wallet notifies the user that an issuer offered to issue a diploma Credential.
+User confirms this inquiry and is taken to the university's Credential issuance service's user experience.
+After authenticating at the university and consenting to the issuance of a digital diploma, the user is sent back to the Wallet, where she can check the successful creation of the digital diploma.

+### Issuer Initiated Issuance - Cross Device (with information pre-submitted by the User) {#use-case-4}

+The user is starting a job at a new employer.
+An employer has requested the user to upload certain documents to the employee portal.
+Few days later, the user receives an email from the employer notifying her that the employee Credential is ready and asking her to scan a QR code to retrieve it.
+User scans the QR code with her smartphone, which opens her Wallet.
+Meanwhile, the user has received a text message with a PIN code to her smartphone.
+After entering that PIN code in the Wallet for security reasons, the user confirms the Credential issuance, and receives Credential into the Wallet.

+### Issuer Initiated Issuance - Cross Device & Deferred {#use-case-5}

+The user wants to obtain a digital criminal record.
+She vists the local administration's office and requests the issuance of the official criminal record as digital Credential.
+After presenting her ID document, she is asked to scan a QR code with her wallet.
+She is being told that the actual issuance of the Credential will take some time due to necessary background checks by the authority.

+In the Wallet, the user sees indication that issuance of the digital record is under way.
+A few days later, the user receives a notification from her Wallet app that requested Credential was successfully issued.
+When the user opens the Wallet, she is asked whether she wants to download the Credential.
+She confirms and the new Credential is retrieved and stored in the Wallet.

+### Wallet Initiated Issuance during Presentation {#use-case-1}

+A user comes across a verifier app that is requesting the user to present a Credential, e.g., a driving license.
+The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
+The Wallet determines an issuer capable of issuing the lacking Credential and upon user consent sends the user to the issuer's user experience (web site or app).
+Upon being authenticated and providing consent to issue the Credential into her Wallet, the user is sent back to the Wallet.
+The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

+### Wallet Initiated Issuance during Presentation (requires presentation of additional Credentials during issuance) {#use-case-2}

+A user comes across a verifier app that is requesting the user to present a Credential, e.g., a university diploma.
+The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
+The Wallet than offers the user a list of issuers, which might be based on an issuer list curated by the Wallet provider.
+The user picks the university she graduated from and is sent to that university's user experience (web site or app).

+The user logs in to the university, who determines that the respective user account is not verified yet.
+Among multiple identification options, the user chooses to present identity Credential from her Wallet.
+The user is sent back to the Wallet where she consents to sharing requested Credential(s) to the university.
+The user is sent back to the university user experience.
+Based on the presented Credential, the university completes the user verification, looks up user data in its database, and offers to issue a diploma as a verifiable Credential.

+Upon providing consent, the user is sent back to the Wallet.
+The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 # Document History